NSO-developer/nso-gitbook/development/concepts/nano-services-staged-provisioning.md

         }
 ```

 This pre-condition implies that before you start deleting (back-tracking) an old component, the new component must have reached the `ncs:ready` state, that is, after being successfully tested.
-The first part of the pre-condition checks the status of the non-self components.
+The first part of the pre-condition checks the status of the `vlan-link` components.
 Since there can be at most one link configured in the service instance, the only non-backtracking component, other than self, is the new link component.
-However, that condition on its own prevents the component from being deleted when deleting the service.
+However, that condition on its own prevents the component to be deleted when deleting the service.
 So, the second part, after the `or` statement, checks if all components are back-tracking, which signifies service deletion.
-This approach illustrates a create-before-break scenario where the new link is created first, and only when it is set up, the old one is removed.
+This approach illustrates a "create-before-break" scenario where the new link is created first, and only when it is set up, the old one is removed.

-{% code title="20-nano-services link example behavior tree" %}
+{% code title="Example: 20-nano-services Link Example Behavior Tree" %}
 ```
   ncs:service-behavior-tree link-servicepoint {
     description